dylmcintyre/coe352project2/README.md

    ![Reduced Time Step Solution](project2/plots/FE_Solution_T=1.0_nt=561_N=11.png)

    By reducing the time step to 1/561, the solution becomes more stable.
+For timesteps greater than 1/561, the forward euler began to fail to produce stable solutions.

 3. **Further Time Step Reduction:**